-Barr not expected to testify before House Judiciary Committee, as Dems vow to hold hearing anyway
+Nadler slams Barr's decision to skip House hearing, threatens contempt citation: 'He is terrified'

 Several top Democrats, including Elizabeth Warren and Kamala Harris, have called for Barr's resignation in the wake of his Senate testimony on Wednesday.
 The hearing covered everything from Barr's decision not to pursue an obstruction case against President Trump to process delays in getting a redacted version of Mueller's report to the public to Mueller's apparent concerns about how Barr initially relayed his findings to Congress.

-Barr, for his part, called some of Mueller's comments "a bit snitty," and suggested that the brouhaha was bizarre political theater, given that the Mueller report has been released publicly already.
+Barr, for his part, called some of Mueller's comments "a bit snitty," and suggested that the brouhaha was "mind-bendingly bizarre" political theater, given that the Mueller report has been released publicly already.

+Separately on Thursday, Democrats said Carl Kline, the former director of the White House Presidential Personnel Office, had failed to substantively answer several questions posed by the House Oversight and Reform Committee during a closed-door hearing.

+Illinois Democrat Rep. Raja Krishnamoorthi told reporters Kline will have to answer questions "one way or another."

 Fox News' Jason Donner and Caroline McKee contributed to this report.